Aleksey Veresov

 — Software engineer, Hopsworks 2024–present

-So far I have been mostly working on Hopsworks Python API.
+So far I have been mostly working on Hopsworks Python API and on a work-in-progress LLM-based assistant.

 I worked on this paper together with Jonas Spenger, Paris Carbone, and Philipp Haller.
 The paper is published in ECOOP 2024.
 A companion technical report and a recording of the talk are available.